Jiniverse/ComPhy_Peng/hw4/HOMEWORK NO.4.md

 ***Department of Physics, BNU***

 My program about L-system drawing has been published on [github](<https://github.com/Jiniverse/L-system-fractals>).
 Feel free to create a fork and modify it by yourself.
-Well, I have to admit that I didn't have time to solve the first two problems in this homework, but I'm surprised to see quite a lot awesome programs uploaded to the public email.
+Well, I have to admit that I didn't have time to solve the first two problems in this homework, but I'm surprised to see quite a lot of awesome programs uploaded to the public email.
 Some of the running results have been shown below.

 ## Show Field lines of Quadrupole Magnetic Trap